-App Marketing and Data go together like… two things that go exceptionally well together (feel free to choose your favorite simile from this list).
-Data helps us spot trends and more efficiently allocate our time, efforts, and budgets.
-It deepens our understanding of our users and their app experience and is often the catalyst for innovation.
+App Marketing and Data go together like… two things that go exceptionally well together (feel free to choose your favorite simile from this poetic list of examples of ways to say how well things go together…).

-We asked our Mobile Masterminds to share their most powerful data insights and how they use them to improve their app marketing.
-We got several answers that would fit better in a book of love poems.
-Suffice to say, successful app marketers are tracking metrics and paying attention to first and third-party data.
-Find out how to use data to improve mobile app marketing from their expert insight below.
+We asked mobile marketers to share their most powerful data insights and how they use them to improve their app marketing.
+Read their answers below and find out how successful app marketers are tracking metrics and using first and third-party data to attract new app users, and improve the experience for their existing user-base.

-The best ways to use Data to improve your mobile app marketing
+How to use Data to increase app users

 “One of the best uses of data I’ve seen is to build out and optimize multi-touch marketing funnels and maximize the chances that potential users will install an app.
 Many in the Gaming verticals do this very well.
 They use multiple creatives to introduce the product to the user and sell them with a preview of the fun.
 They might run a simple explainer video for the user to learn how the game works.
 Later they re-target those who viewed the first video with a hype video that builds more excitement for the game, and keep building the funnel out as needed.

 “Data has become the most important factor when making decisions about our games; no matter which stage we’re talking about: acquisition, optimization, re-engagement, development of new features, etc. So that means that there are many ways in which we are using data on a daily basis to improve our Mobile App marketing.
-If I had to pick up one and your game or app has a decent KPIs, I would point out the data used for running User Acquisition campaigns, including the calculation of an accurate and trustful LTV.
+If I had to pick out one data point, and the game or app already had decent KPIs, I would say that for running User Acquisition campaigns, calculating an accurate and trustful LTV is key.
 We must not forget that UA is probably the most controllable way to ensure a constant flow of users.” – David Cremades, CMO at From The Bench S.L.

 “For me, the most impactful time to use data insights is during audience targeting for UA.
 Mobile ad serving capabilities have improved, and it is now possible to very accurately specify who you want your ads to reach.
 The right combination of creative, publisher, time of day, geo, message sequence, etc., ultimately determines the success or failure of a particular ad to convert.